Chris Nineham

-Christopher Mark Nineham is a British political activist, writer and founder member of the Stop the War Coalition, serving as National Officer and Deputy Chair of the Stop the War Coalition in the UK.
+Chris Nineham is a British political activist, writer and founder member of the Stop the War Coalition, serving as one of its National Officers and its Vice Chair.
 He served under Jeremy Corbyn from 2011 to 2015.
-He was one of the main organisers of the 15 February 2003 anti-war protest against the invasion of Iraq.
+He was one of the main organisers of the 15 February 2003 anti-war protest against the invasion of Iraq and the chief steward of the demonstration.

 Early life

 Chris Nineham was born in London in October 1962.
 His father was Professor Dennis Nineham, who taught theology at London, Cambridge and Bristol universities and was Warden of Keble College Oxford for ten years.
 He went to Westminster School and studied at the London School of Economics and Middlesex Polytechnic.
+He obtained a doctorate from the University of Westminster in 2014.

-He briefly attended Clare College, Cambridge in 1981.
 He was drummer for the indie pop band The June Brides in 1983.

 Activism

 He was a leading member of Globalise Resistance, the anti-globalisation network that protested in Genoa and elsewhere and he played a role in the European and World Social Forums.
 He was a member of the Trotskyist Socialist Workers' Party for many years until he resigned in 2010.

-Nineham is deputy leader of the Stop the War Coalition.
-He has written on the anti-war movement and the anti-capitalist movement as well as on the media, modernism and cultural theory, and is the author of The People Versus Tony Blair and Capitalism and Class Consciousness: the ideas of Georg Lukács.
+Nineham has written on the anti-war movement and the anti-capitalist movement as well as on the media, modernism and cultural theory, and is the author of The People Versus Tony Blair, Capitalism and Class Consciousness: The Ideas of Georg Lukács. and most recently Radical Chains: Why Class Matters.

-Nineham is the Chief Steward for many of London's demonstrations against the Gaza war and the British government's involvement, including the 4th largest protest demonstration in UK history on Saturday 11 November 2023.
+Nineham has been Chief Steward for many of London's demonstrations against the Gaza war and the British government's involvement.
+He was arrested on 18 January 2025 and convicted on 1 April for breaches of the Public Order Act.